ibm-cloud-docs/transit-gateway/connecting-vpcs.md

 #### Example Response
 {: #tg-api-creating-transit-gateway-response-example}

-This example response illustrates that the transit gateway was created sueccessfully:
+This example response illustrates that the transit gateway was created successfully:

 ```sh
 {